 All of our funds are community centered—the funds we raise stay right here and help support a variety of charitable and philanthropic purposes in Marshfield and the surrounding area.
 Our Unrestricted Fund is partially dependent on annual public contributions.
 An unrestricted gift to the Marshfield Area Community Foundation directly enriches the quality of life we all share, thanks to the work of many organizations and individuals (see Making a Charitable Gift page.)

-We are a trust form organization.
-Our official trustees are Associated Trust Company and Wealth Management.
+We are a corporate form organization.
+Our investments are held by Associated Trust Company and Wealth Management.
 They do all the actual investing of our money with oversight from our Board.
 Our Board is broadly representative of the community.
 Some of them are at-large members of the board, others are outside appointments (see Our Board and Staff page.)
 All of them are highly respected individuals in the community...and by community, we mean the area represented by this Community Foundation (see Geographic Service Area page.)

 The Foundation's Board and Staff are proud of the impact the Marshfield Area Community Foundation has had in the community and treasure the trust this community has placed in the Foundation.
 We hope to hear from you.
 We will do our best to answer your questions.
 We will value your suggestions.